HwWobbe/WipHww/README.md

     - ...

   - 2024-05-27:
-    - Starting a re0design of these Folders/Files to optimize access to specifc areas for particular Audiences.
+    - Starting a re-design of these Folders/Files to optimize access to specifc areas for particular Audiences.
       - Ideally this will allow more effective access to the larger quatities of information that are accumulating as a result of more AI/Chat... use.

   - ExperimentalPrompt training